phetsims/qa/documentation/qa-book.md

 ![Interactive Highlights](https://github.com/phetsims/QA/blob/master/documentation/images/interactive-highlights.png "Interactive Highlights")

 ##### Sim Voicing Options
-The Voicing feature is layerable in that the user can select what categories of speech they want to hear.
+The Voicing feature is layerable in that the user can select what categories of content they want to hear (or have voiced out loud).
 These settings should **only** apply to components within the simulation Screens.
-All Voicing content within Dialogs, toolbar, navigation bar, and PhET menu should not be changed by these settings.
+All Voicing content within dialogs, toolbar, navigation bar, and the PhET menu should not be changed by these settings.

 ![Sim Voicing Options](https://github.com/phetsims/QA/blob/master/documentation/images/sim-voicing-options.png "Sim Voicing Options")